arubyist/basicRspec/README.md

-# Basic RSpec on Basic Calculator Program
+# RSpec on Basic Ruby Programs

 Trying to learn RSpec testing.